marharytak/rsschool-cv/cv.md

 ## About
 Over 4 years of experience as a QA Automation Engineer (web software testing).
 I'm big on learning and self-development and helping others grow as well.
 I take joy in solving challenging tasks.
-On the current project I am responsible for creating automation test scripts and assuring the quality of developed software.
+On the current project, I'm responsible for creating automation test scripts and assuring the quality of developed software.

 # Tech stack and tools